-- Discretionary financial help through the University Hardship Fund for students experiencing financial hardship; In some cases, we can offer short-term loans when other funding has been delayed; - Advise on student loans and grants for students including liaising with funding bodies, regarding problems with loans and grants; - Advise on the financial implications of suspending, withdrawing or repeating elements of the course - Debt Advice Service (including liaising with creditors if necessary - Advice on eligibility for welfare benefits - One-to-one or group budgeting sessions - Dedicated member of staff for Care Leavers to support students during their time studying with us.
+- Discretionary financial help through the University Hardship Fund for students experiencing financial hardship (UK students) - Advice on statutory funding for undergraduates including liaising with funding bodies, regarding problems with funding - Advice on the financial implications of suspending, withdrawing or repeating elements of their study - Debt Advice Service liaising with creditors if necessary - Advice on funding for EEA migrant workers and other EU students who qualify for UK funding - Advice on eligibility for welfare benefits - Offer one-to-one or group budgeting sessions - Dedicated member of staff for Care Leavers to support students during their time studying with us.
 We offer a bursary to UK students who have been in Local Authority Care for a specified period of time - Dedicated member of staff to support students who have caring responsibilities during their time studying with us.
 The University offer a bursary to carers who are classed 'Young Adult Carers' - Assist in cases where students are trying to prove estrangement with their funding body to gain independent status.
 Provide a named contact within the team to support the student during their time studying with us.
 The University offers a bursary to students who have been classed as estranged by their funding body.

-In addition, if you have any previous study at Higher Education level, we advise you to contact the Team before starting your programme as this may affect your funding entitlement.
+If you have any previous study at Higher Education level, we advise you to contact the Team before starting your programme as this may affect your funding entitlement.

-If you would like more information on any of the above contact us E: money@liverpool.ac.uk or telephone T: +44 (0)151 794 5863 liverpool.ac.uk/ studentsupport/money/
+If you would like more information on any of the above email E: money@liverpool.ac.uk or telephone T: +44 (0)151 794 5863 liverpool.ac.uk/ studentsupport/money/